helmetWong/DeepLearning_begineer/README.md

 ################################################################################################

-This program demonstrates how to train a Convolutional Neural Network CNN or ConvNet -> VGG16 Firstly, we should download some photos as the dateset to train a VGG16 We download and create a flower datasets with 5 classes of totaling 3,670 images Secondly, we uses the dataset to train a VGG16 model,which it is directly downloaded from keras Thirdly, after having trained the VGG16 model, we predict an arbitrary flowers image.
+This program demonstrates how to train a Convolutional Neural Network CNN or ConvNet -> VGG16.
+Firstly, we should download some photos as the dateset to train a VGG16.
+We download and create a flower datasets with 5 classes of totaling 3,670 images.
+Secondly, we uses the dataset to train a VGG16 model,which it is directly downloaded from keras.
+Thirdly, after having trained the VGG16 model, we predict an arbitrary flowers image.
 The program will output the class name of the predicted image.